Best Betting Exchanges in the UK

 Many of the same markets can still be found on a betting exchange like Betfair.
 For example, football fans can bet on who scores the first goal in the big game, whether there will be more or less than 2.5 goals scored in the match, and what the score will be at the full-time whistle.

 The benefits of using a betting exchange over a sportsbook are plentiful.
 Odds tend to be significantly better, which is the most important advantage to point out about exchanges.
-This is because sites such as Betfair and their rivals have not set the same margins in their odds to protect their profits.
+This is because sites such as Betfair and their rivals have not set the same betting margins in their odds to protect their profits.
 The margin on some markets can be more than 10% on some sites.

-#1 Best Betting Exchange - Betfair Exchange
+#1 Best Betting Exchange: Betfair

 Betfair has long been thought of as the market leader for UK betting exchanges, boasting the biggest public profile and a wide range of gambling products that are available to try out.